-Content marketing is a relatively new practice and still one of the cheapest and most effective ways to get targeted visitors hitting your website on a regular basis, and according to HubSpot, marketers would prioritize blogging after it’s our “thirteen times” more likely to see a positive route.
-The people able to crack this route always have a content marketing strategy.
+Content marketing is a relatively new practice and still one of the cheapest and most effective ways to get targeted visitors hitting your website on a regular basis, and according to HubSpot, marketers would prioritize blogging after it’s “thirteen times” more likely to see a positive route.
+The people who are able to crack this route always have a content marketing strategy.
 Let’s have a look at how this can be achieved.

 The dictionary has a very simple content marketing meaning :